Aldrin-ai/form-builder-documentation/definition/phone.md

 ### Auto Advance
 A setting that will advance to next field after completion of specified field.

 ### Use Input Mask
+When checked, an text area will show, in which you will create an input mask, a specified format for text, for the phone field.

 ### Custom Error Messages
 Give a unique message when a field has come across a certain error